nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Access Token as a JWT (JSON Web Token)
 * JWT is a string that contains a header, payload (the main JSON) and hash of the payload.
+* The integrity of JWT can be checked by verifying the hash of the payload and matching it with the hash of JWT.
+If the payload was tampered, the hash of payload and the hash of JWT will not match
 * JWT will be in the format of `<header>.<payload>.<hash>`
 *